GABRD: Cloning

-δ-subunit GFP tagging
+GFP tagging

 Subunits of GABA A receptors were tagged by Green Fluorescent Protein (GFP) or its variants (EGFP) to study trafficking, localization, oligomerization, and protein interactions of relevant receptor subtypes and the relevant subunits.
 Typically, the EGFP or GFP tagging has been done in the N-terminus or C-terminus of the mature peptide sequence of relevant subunit.
 The GFP tagging of δ-subunit was performed in the different domains of the subunit such as the N-terminus, C-terminus as well as intracellular (cytoplasmic) domain.
 Nevertheless, despite these and other studies, it is not clear if this subunit requires α and β subunits for the membrane targeting since literature suggests conflicting results.
 By the use of GFP tagging of this subunit, one group reported that the cell membrane expression of the δ subunit was observed only in the presence of both α and β subunits.
 However, another group suggested that the δ subunit can target to the cell membrane and the βδ containing receptors exist.